Splitting hairs with transcendental entire functions: Introduction

-so that $f\circ\phi = \phi\circ \tilde{g}$.
-Moreover, $\phi(I(g)_{\pm})=I(f)$. \end{thm} Since all functions considered in Theorem \ref{thm_main_intro1} are in $\mathcal{CB}$ and strongly postcritically separated, Theorem \ref{thm_main_intro1} follows from Theorem \ref{thm_main_intro}.
-Likewise, Theorem \ref{thm_1intro} is a consequence of the following corollary: \begin{cor}[Landing of rays for strongly postcritically separated functions in $\CB$] Under the assumptions of Theorem \ref{thm_main_intro}, every dynamic ray of $f$ lands, and every point in $J(f)$ is either on a dynamic ray, or is the landing point of at least one such ray. \end{cor}
+We remark that the the semiconjugacy in Theorem \ref{thm_main_intro} respects the natural conjugacy at infinity from \cite{lasseRigidity}.
+Since all functions considered in Theorem~\ref{thm_main_intro1} are in $\mathcal{CB}$ and strongly postcritically separated, Theorem~\ref{thm_main_intro1} follows from Theorem~\ref{thm_main_intro}.
+Likewise, Theorem~\ref{thm_1intro} is a consequence of the following corollary: \begin{cor}[Landing of rays for strongly postcritically separated functions in $\CB$] Under the assumptions of Theorem~\ref{thm_main_intro}, every dynamic ray of $f$ lands, and every point in $J(f)$ is either on a dynamic ray, or is the landing point of at least one such ray. \end{cor}